 After we were married, we had disagreements about the same things that tend to cause conflict in any marriage: money, in-laws, sex, values, priorities, etc.

 What’s different in a mentally unstable relationship is the way in which the affected spouse deals with those stresses.

 When reactions to stress become bewildering overreactions resulting in intense, long-lasting consequences, they become “clinical” and require a psychiatric professional to diagnose and treat.

 But as a young husband, how was I to know what was abnormal or what was typical of new marriages?
 I had heard that marriage was hard and that women tended to be very emotional.
-What I was experiencing certainly didn’t seem normal, healthy or fair, but I didn’t initially suspect mental illness.
+What I was experiencing certainly didn’t seem normal, healthy, or fair, but I didn’t initially suspect mental illness.

-After terrible episodes, which gradually escalated from prolonged silence to angry words, to hitting herself, to terrible non-sensical accusations against me and others, fears of every shape and variety, Helen would completely withdraw and then calm down and be as humble and kind and loving as a person could imagine.
+After terrible episodes, which gradually escalated from prolonged silence to angry words, to hitting herself, to terrible non-sensical accusations against me and others, and fears of every shape and variety, Helen would completely withdraw and then calm down and be as humble and kind and loving as a person could imagine.

 Sometimes she would “snap out of it” in an instant and want me to be perfectly happy and forget all about the problems.

 Over time, she would resent my efforts to talk and resolve and understand what had just happened.
 She just wanted me to forget that anything had happened and snap back to normal like she did.

 But I was whiplashed and hurting.

 “Why Are You Punishing Me?”